A new champion among partner LLMs for DGX Spark? Comparing Qwen3.6-35B-A3B-NVFP4 in two quantized versions

 - MiaAI-Lab/Unsloth-Qwen3.6-35b-NVFP4-DGX-Spark — The Docker setup that was the starting point for verification

-- New 2.5x Faster Qwen3.6 NVFP4 Unsloth quants — NVIDIA Developer Forums — The thread where the quantization version debate happened
+- New 2.5x Faster Qwen3.6 NVFP4 Unsloth quants — NVIDIA Developer Forums — The thread on the quantized version debate

 - vLLM Releases